Venelin-Bekyarov/Programming-Basics-Book-Python-EN/chapter-07-complex-loops-exam-problems.md

 ### Hints and Guidelines

-Solve the problem **by yourself**, using what you learned from the previous ones.
+Solve the task **by yourself**, using what you learned from the previous ones.
 Remember that you will need to define **different** variables for each digit of the input number.

 ### Testing in the Judge System